winterwang/TestReDOC/wordtemplate-AJCN.md

 Sources of Support: This work was supported by Grants-in-Aid for Young Scientists (grant number 19K20199 to C.W.) from the Japan Society for the Promotion of Science (JSPS).

-Short running head: Time of food consumption by diabetes status.
+Short running head: Food groups and time of consumption.

 <span class="redoc" id="redoc-htmlcomment-1"><!-- #####  --></span>